kraney/clock/README.md

  * You need to be confident the thread that handles the timer is _done_ doing its thing so you can then do asserts about what the result was.

-This library provides some hooks to make this easier to deal with.
+This library provides some tools to make this easier to deal with.

 #### Expect

 The mock provides the ability to "expect" a specific number of timer starts or a specific number of processed time events.
 You prepare this by calling Expect* or setting an expect option _before_ the other threads will be doing this.
-Then, when you need to be sure those threads are done, you can call WaitFor* which will block until the expected count is reached.
+Then, when you need to be sure those threads are done, you can call Wait* which will block until the expected count is reached.

-This library can optionally provide similar synchronization after a timer is sent, so that a test may easily proceed to validate assertions that should be true after a timer is processed.
-In order to facilitate this the timer objects returned by this package are Confirmable - they have an extra `Confirm()` method.
-In order to use this functionality, your code must call `Confirm()` when finished processing a timer event.

-When using the system clock, `Confirm()` is a no-op.
-But when using the mock, it will call Done on the waitgroup so that your blocked Wait will eventually return.

-Optionally, you can toggle the mock to fail a test if an unexpected start or confirm event happens using the FailOnUnexpectedUpcomingEvent option.
-Once this is set, any new timers or new confirms that aren't accounted for by a call to Expect will fail a test.
+Optionally, you can toggle the mock to fail a test if an unexpected event happens using the FailOnUnexpectedUpcomingEvent option.
+Once this is set, any new timers that aren't accounted for by a call to Expect will fail a test.
 This behavior continues on all subsequent calls unless you expressly turn it back off using IgnoreUnexpectedUpcomingEvent.

+The helpers used for synchronization are also exposed for use, such as to wait for a thread to handle a timer during a test.
+The are similar to sync.WaitGroup, but
+ * OptionalCheckpoint does not panic on Done() for unexpected calls
+ * FailOnUnexpectedCheckpoint will fail a test (rather than panic) on unexpected calls to Done()

 ### Defaults